 3. Plant shrubbery or hedges away from the foundation.

 Do not plant shrubbery and hedges close to the foundation of your home.
 Make sure to plant them at least 3 feet away from a home’s foundation.
 However, if the shrubs or other vegetation are close to the foundation of your home, try to keep those plants small and short.
 It’s best to preferably keep them smaller than 3 feet and also trim them regularly to keep your home’s foundation healthy.
 As tall plants need the right amount of water to stay healthy, it means putting lots of water close to the foundation which can cause significant damage.

 4. Check underground water systems for leaks.

 Pools, sprinkler systems and many more things around a house can require underground water.
 Leaks in such underground water sources can lead to wet foundations, resulting in considerable damage.
-If you don’t want to see such scenarios happening to you, just call in a Dry Seal foundation repair specialist or type “foundation repair near me on Google” to find an expert who can check these underground sources of water every year or two.
+If you don’t want to see such scenarios happening to you, just call in a Dry Seal foundation crack repair specialist who can check these underground sources of water every year or two.
 These expert technicians can look for repair leaks before the damage becomes difficult to handle, needing a more substantial repair.
 You should also check for leaks yourself.

 5. Keep doing foundation inspections on a regular basis.

 Though you may not see cracks in your walls or foundation, you should still never ignore doing regular foundation inspections at least two times a year.
 So, go for a walk around your house’s foundation, and check for things such as large cracks, sagging roofs, buckling walls, or doors that no longer fit.
 If you see any warning signs that provide a hint of foundation damage, you should immediately call in a specialist for further investigation.
 This step is a necessity because if you can catch a problem soon or before it becomes too severe, then you can probably just do some minor repair work, without a major overhaul or spending much.